 Download historical stock prices into Excel

-There's a lot to like about Yahoo Finances' historical prices.
-Firstly it covers so many (over 75) stock exchanges and so many different types of security--stocks, ETFs, mutual funds, indices, commodity futures, currencies and cryptocurrencies.
-Secondly, its free, at least for now.
-Our spreadsheet, HistoricalPrices, combines our legacy CSV download product (EmulateURL) and the more recent and extremely versatile JSON based download (JSON Fetch) into one convenient spreadsheet which is highly adaptable to your needs and gives you full access to well-commented VBA, should you need to do any coding.
-As a bonus we also include the PriceOnDate user defined function (UDF) which allows you to download the historical stock price data into Excel of any security on a given date.
+If you want to download historical stock prices into Excel, there's a lot to like about the Yahoo Finance data.
+For one thing it covers all major stock exchanges.
+It includes many different types of security--stocks, ETFs, mutual funds, indices, commodity futures, currencies and cryptocurrencies.
+Also, there are no subscriptions to pay, at least for now.
+Our latest add-in HistoricalPrices combines our legacy CSV download product and the more versatile JSON based download into one convenient utility. which is highly adaptable to your needs.
+Also included is the PriceOnDate user defined function (UDF) which allows you to access the price of any security on any given date.

 Watch the video below to see HistoricalPrices in action!

 You won't need to know any VBA to get historical data onto your spreadsheets.
 It is so easy to use.
 Just enter the destination of the data and the ticker, what range and interval you need and away you go.
 You can even specify what columns you need and make many other fine adjustments.